hCaptcha/hcaptcha-loader/README.md

 ## CSP

 Note that you should use the `strict-dynamic` policy for this loader, as it needs to load the SDK via `appendChild()`.

+## Sentry

+If the `sentry` flag is enabled, this loader expects to have access to the Sentry SDK, version 8.x or later.

+If you have an older `@sentry/browser` client version on your site for your own use, it may take precedence over the bundled version.
+In this case you may see a console error like "g.setPropagationContext is not a function" due to the loader trying to call methods only available on newer Sentry clients.

+To resolve this, update the version of the Sentry client you are including on your site to 8.x or higher.